 More information regarding the potential assignment change request process before arriving on campus will be provided later in the spring.
 In addition, a room change waitlist will open in the MyCULiving portal on August 25, 2021.

 We have indeed made important changes to our housing assignment process for fall 2021.
 This is to better assist you!
 Previously, housing assignments were made based on the housing deposit date, which made it more of a first come, first served process.
 Now all students can apply for housing between March 15 and May 6, and will be assigned based on a random selection.
 Your housing preferences will still be taken into account when we assign, however, preferences are not guaranteed.

 Please refer to our timeline to know when processes will be offered and when to expect assignment communication.
-We know that you are making many decisions right now, including your own high school graduation so many of our processes will take place in summer.

 All applications are randomly assigned based on preferences and availability and not assigned by application date.
 All preferences were considered in the assignment process and if the space was available, you were assigned.
 If you were assigned to a lower preference, it is because your higher preferences didn’t have vacancies.
 If none of your preferences were available, you were assigned to our next best Traditional Experience option.